About this listing

 Enjoy the fresh fruit in the bowl on the kitchen table, the orange juice, english muffins, yogurt, and Mary's homemade granola.
 Barney makes great coffee early in the morning, as well as a fresh batch of his signature muffins!

-You will have full Kitchen to make meals, Back Porch for Outdoor Meals, and Lounging.
+You will have access, on the first floor, to a full kitchen to make meals, Back Porch for Outdoor Meals, and Lounging.
 Back yard for relaxing.
 Laundry room.
 Baby Grand Piano on the second floor that you are welcome to play.

 Interaction with Guests